chalmerj/introcs-lecture-notes/devel/rst/stringmethods2.rst

 The issue with integer and decimal strings is that they may include parts other than digits.
 An integer may start with a minus sign.
-A decmial number can also contain a decimal point in an appropriate place.
+A decimal number can also contain a decimal point in an appropriate place.
 The suggestion is to confirm that these other characters appear in legal places, remove them, and see that what is left is digits.
 The recently introduced string methods should help....